Namoos99/Breast-Cancer-Histopathology/README.md

 jupyter notebook Project_notebook.ipynb
 ```

 > The notebook downloads the BreaKHis dataset automatically.
-A GPU is strongly recommended — training on CPU will be slow.
+A GPU is strongly recommended.

 ---